 8. Say No to White Boots With Black Tights

-One never-do is the combo of the white boots with black tights or black boots with skin-toned tights.
+Something to never do is to combine white boots with black tights or black boots with skin-toned tights.

 9. Darker Tights Slim Legs

-It’s not only white tights, but also other colorful options that visually widen your legs, so if you want to slim your legs you need something like black types or tights in dark gray, dark navy, brown, dark green, etc. If the tights match exactly the tone of your shoes, this will again elongate your legs.
+White and colorful tights will often widen your legs.
+So, if you want to slim your legs, you need black tights or tights in other dark colors such as dark grey, dark navy, brown, dark green, etc. If the tights match exactly the tone of your shoes, this will, again, elongate your legs.